-CE-561 TCOS Coaching Mindset Essentials, 3 CEUs
+CE-561 TCOS Coaching Mindset Essentials

 This course offering is designed to introduce participants to the Essentials of coaching in the workplace.
 Participants rapidly develop a coaching Mindset by learning and applying the essential knowledge, competencies, and skills needed to effectively coach individuals in the workplace.

-CCEs: This course is approved by the International Coach Federation for up to 34 CCEs essential competencies and mindset to coach individuals in the workplace.

-Delivery Method: In-person/blended or Virtual
+CCEs: This course is approved by the International Coach Federation for up to 34 CCEs Delivery Method: In-person/blended or Virtual Grading Default: Credit/No Credit only